 De Streken is a wooden structure created by the visual artist Marc van Vliet that changes with the tides.

-Visitors can reach the wooden artwork on foot: during ebb across the mudflat, and during tide across the 100-metre-long pedestrian bridge.
+Visitors will be able to reach the wooden artwork on foot: during ebb across the mudflat, and during tide across the 150-metre-long pedestrian bridge.
 It is a meeting place that offers a different perspective on the vastness of the Wadden landscape by the hour and the day.
 The visitor’s gaze is directed outwards during the ebb tide, and inwards during the flood.

 About Marc van Vliet

 Born in Den Bosch in 1961, this visual artist, theatre producer and designer is a resident of Overschild in Groningen province.